Norwegian Forest Cat

-The Norwegian Forest Cat (norsk skogkatt or norsk skaukatt) is a breed of domestic cat originating in Northern Europe.
+The Norwegian Forest Cat (norsk skogkatt or norsk skaukatt) is a pedigreed breed of domestic cat originating in Northern Europe.
 This landrace breed is adapted to a very cold climate, with a top coat of long, glossy hair and a woolly undercoat for insulation.
-The breed's ancestors may have been a landrace breed of short-haired cats brought to Norway about A.D.
-1000 by the Vikings, who may also have brought with them long-haired cats, like those ancestral to the modern Siberian and Turkish Angora.
+The breed's ancestors may have been a landrace breed of short-haired cats brought to Norway about AD 1000 by the Vikings, who may also have brought with them long-haired cats, like those ancestral to the modern Siberian and Turkish Angora.

-During World War II, the Norwegian Forest Cat was nearly extinct; then the Norwegian Forest Cat Club's breeding program increased the cat's number.
-It was registered as a breed with the European Fédération Internationale Féline in the 1970s, when a cat fancier, Carl-Fredrik Nordane, took notice of the breed and made efforts to register it.
-The breed is very popular in Norway, Denmark, Sweden, Iceland, and France.
+During World War II, the Norwegian Forest Cat was nearly extinct; then the Norwegian Forest Cat Club's breeding program increased the cat's numbers.
+It was registered as a breed with the European Fédération Internationale Féline (FIFe) in the 1970s, when a Norwegian cat fancier took notice of the breed and made efforts to selectively breed and register it.

-It is a large breed with a strong body, similar to the Siberian and Maine Coon cat breeds, with long legs, a bushy tail, and a sturdy body.
+It is a large breed with a strong body, long legs, a bushy tail, and a sturdy body.
 It is very good at climbing, partly because of its strong claws.
+The breed is most popular in Europe, specifically in Norway, Denmark, Sweden, Iceland, and France.